catarinaroman/las-americas/index.md

-# The Americas and the World | Brazilian Branch
+# Brazil, the Americas and the World

 Here you find data from the research project Brazil, the Americas and the World, a branch of the international collaborative program _Las Americas y el Mundo_ (The Americas and the World) based on the _Centro de Investigaciones en Desarrollo Económico -- CIDE_ ( Center for Economic Development Research) at Mexico DF.
 Las Americas and the World is the only encompassing study of elites’ and mass public’s opinions about international issues in Latin America.